 “It’s déjà vu all over again.”
 Yogi Berra.

 On December 14, 2016, the Supreme Court of Ohio handed down a merit decision in Simpkins v.
-Grace Brethren Church, Slip Opinion No. 2016-Ohio-8118.
+Grace Brethren Church 2016-Ohio-8118.
 At issue in the case was an as-applied constitutional challenge to the caps on noneconomic tort damages set out in R.C.
 2315.18(B).
 In another fractured decision from the high court, in an opinion written by Justice French and joined in full only by Justice Kennedy, the court rebuffed the challenge and upheld the caps.
 The court also held the case involved only a single occurrence for purposes of applying the caps.
 Justice Lanzinger concurred in judgment only, with a separate opinion.
 Chief Justice O’Connor and Justice O’Donnell would dismiss the case as improvidently allowed.
 Justice Pfeifer dissented, with an opinion.
 Justice O’Neill also wrote a dissent, which Justice Pfeifer joined.
 The case was argued on December 15, 2015.

 In March of 2008, when Jessica Simpkins was 15 years old, she was vaginally and orally raped during a counseling session by Brian Williams, in his office.
 Williams was then senior pastor at Sunbury Grace Brethren Church (“Sunbury Grace”).
 Williams ultimately pled guilty to two counts of sexual battery, and was sentenced to two consecutive four year prison terms.